Clinical Microbiology Short Essay Question And Answers

 Laboratory Diagnosis of Intestinal Amoebiasis:

-1. Stool examination:
+1. Stool Examination:

 • The stool is collected directly into a wide-mouthed con¬tainer and examined without delay.